cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

 Now let's model the reactor this fuel will go through!
 In this simple example, let's model a single PWR in the United States.
-It has a power capacity of 1178 MWe, and there is only one of them in the region.
+It has a power capacity of 1178 MWe.
 The template for the reactor is given below:

 .. code-block:: XML